grscheller/pythonic-fp/README.md

 | [Splitends](#splitends---pythonic_fpsplitends) | [pythonic-fp-splitends][108] | [gh][208] | [gh_pages][308] | pythonic_fp.splitends |

-The overall project's name is **Pythonic FP** and consists of PyPI projects all under the `pythonic-fp` project namespace.
-This corresponds to the Python `pythonic_fp` package namespace.
+The overall project's name is **Pythonic FP** and consists of PyPI projects all under the `pythonic_fp` Python package namespace.

-## Namespace Projects
+## Namespace Packages

-### Pythonic Functional Programming: pythonic-fp
+### Pythonic Functional Programming: pythonic_fp

 The PyPI `pythonic-fp` project has several purposes.

 - Its README.md file provides a "homepage" for the overall effort.
-- It is used to claim the `pythonic-fp` namespace on PyPI.
 - It hosts the Sphinx documentation for all the pythonic-fp namespace projects.
-- It contains the source code for the pythonic-fp-gadgets project.
+- It hosts a stub Python module to claim the `pythonic-fp` name on PyPI.

 ______________________________________________________________________